 You’re also just a few subway stops away from COEX Mall and Convention Center as well as Bonguensa Buddhist Temple with it’s famed standing Buddha.

 While you’re in this area be sure to check out Seonjeongneung, the ancient burial grounds from the Joseon Dynasty with an epic view of Lotte World Tower.

 Gangnam Station, lines 2 & Shinbundang Line -or- Yeoksam Station, line 2

-$ Mercure Seoul Ambassador Hotel is the perfect location for Seoul accommodation if you’re looking for nightlife and to be centrally located in Gangnam with a nice, modern room without paying a steep price.
-The rooms are very reasonable around the $80 price range and are located right outside Yeoksam Station.
+$$ InterContinental Grand Seoul Parnas is the perfect location for Seoul accommodation if you’re looking for nightlife and to be centrally located in Gangnam with a nice, modern room with luxury amenities like a beautiful poool.
+Better yet you’re just a 5-minute walk from Samseong Subway Station.
+Book Now

 Known as the Rodeo Drive of Seoul.
 This high-end area is full of designer stores and luxury car dealers, as a matter of fact, you’re going to see tons of luxury sports cars driving up and down the streets as you stroll through this area.